noiseprotocol/noise_spec/noise.md

 ## 10.3.
 Noise Pipes

-This section defines the **Noise Pipe** protocol.
-This protocol uses three handshake patterns - two defined previously, and a new one.
-These handshake patterns satisfy the full, zero-RTT, and fallback roles discussed in the previous section, so can be used to provide a full handshake with a simple zero-RTT option:
+This section defines the **Noise Pipe** compound protocol.
+These handshake patterns satisfy the full, zero-RTT, and fallback roles discussed in the previous section, so can be used to provide a full handshake with a simple zero-RTT
+option:

     XX:
       -> e